theWilliamChia/apollo/docs/source/platform/operation-registry.md

 ✔ Pushing client to Engine service <service>
 ```

-If you encounter any errors, check the _**Troubleshooting**_ section below.

-**4. Disable subscription support on Apollo Server**
+<h3 id="disable-subscriptions">4.
+Disable subscription support on Apollo Server</h3>

 Subscription support is enabled by default in Apollo Server 2.x and provided by a separate server which does not utilize Apollo Server 2.x's primary request pipeline.
 Therefore, the operation registry plugin (and any plugin) is unable to be invoked during a request which comes into the subscription server and enforcement of operation safelisting is not possible. **For proper enforcement of operation safelisting, subscriptions should be disabled.**

-In the future, the subscription support will have its request pipeline unified with that of the main request pipeline, thus enabling plugin support and permitting the the operation registry to work with subscriptions in the same way that it works with regular GraphQL requests.
+> **Note:** In the future, the subscription support will have its request pipeline unified with that of the main request pipeline, thus enabling plugin support and permitting the the operation registry to work with subscriptions in the same way that it works with regular GraphQL requests.

 To disable subscriptions support on Apollo Server 2.x, a `subscriptions: false` setting should be included on the instantiation of Apollo Server, as follows: